Climate Action Partner Grant Program

 - Workforce Development: Programs that teach skills for clean energy, eco-friendly transportation, or waste reduction.

-- General Programs or Technical Assistance Programs: Things like home energy check-ups or tool lending libraries.
+- Technical Assistance and Direct Service Programs: Things like home energy check-ups or tool lending libraries.

 - Program Scoping and Planning: Early-stage work like research or design to prepare for a future project.